dotnet/orleans/Step-by-step-Tutorials/A-Service-is-a-Collection-of-Communicating-Actors.md

 ![](../Images/Multiple Actors1.PNG)

 The use of a GUID to represent the name of a person leaves something for you to fix, as an exercise.
+If you want to do this exercise, please keep the rule for always using asynchronous code inside grains.
+The Result of a Task will block execution if the task hasn’t completed.
+This should be avoided in Orleans grains; tasks should always be awaited before Result is read.

 `TaskDone.Done`, used in the code above, is a convenience object defined by Orleans to allow code to succinctly return an already completed `Task`.